MajorProcrastinator/Auto-eHP-Calc/README.md

 Find me on the Azur Lane Official Discord.
 Discord ID is Maj.
 Procrastinator#8734

-## Important Note For Google Sheets (and possibly other spreadsheets)
+## Important Note For Google Sheets (and possibly other non-Excel spreadsheets)
-* If you plan to use this sheet on google sheets, follow this guideL: https://imgur.com/a/Mp1OoAj
+* If you plan to use this sheet on google sheets, follow this guide: https://imgur.com/a/Mp1OoAj

 ## Auto Calc Usage